annebrown/my-docs/README.md

 Docs to clone for an offline dev ref.

-Contains dev docs, including my notes, and cheatsheets and manuals collected from other sources.
+Contains dev docs, including my notes and stuff collected from other sources.

 # Cheatsheets